-Parametric has established a proxy voting committee, which meets on a quarterly basis to oversee and monitor the firm's proxy voting practices.
-The Committee is comprised of senior managers representing Compliance, Investment Strategy, and Portfolio Management.
+Parametric has established the Committee, which meets on a quarterly basis to oversee and monitor the firm's proxy voting practices.
+The Committee is comprised of senior managers representing Compliance,

+Investment Strategy, and Portfolio Management.
 The Committee is responsible for making vote determinations for ballots items that are not addressed by the Guidelines.
 When doing so, the Committee may consider research and guidance issued by third party proxy service providers.
-The Committee will review any requests from clients or Parametric's employees as how to vote a particular proxy.
-Parametric will not accept instruction from a client no how to vote a proxy.
+In general, Parametric will not accept instruction from a client on how to vote a proxy.
 On an annual basis, the Committee will review the Guidelines to ensure they are current, appropriate and designed to serve the best interests of clients.

-Calvert Research and Management
+Calvert Research and Management (CRM)

-For certain private funds and client accounts benchmarked against a CRM index or invested in a CRM investment strategy, Parametric has determined proxies will be voted in accordance with CRM's proxy voting guidelines and not Parametric's proxy voting guidelines.
-CRM is responsible for submitting any such proxy votes.
+For certain private funds and client accounts benchmarked against a CRM index or invested in a CRM investment strategy, Parametric has determined that, unless otherwise instructed, proxies for issuers held in client portfolios benchmarked against a CRM index or invested in a CRM strategy will be voted in accordance with CRM's proxy voting guidelines.
+Under this arrangement CRM is responsible for submitting any such proxy votes.
 It is possible that a proxy may be voted differently under CRM's guidelines than it would have been under Parametric's guidelines.
 Parametric will conduct ongoing due diligence to ensure CRM votes proxies in accordance with CRM's proxy voting guidelines.
-CRM's ADV Part 2A, which contains a summary of

-Calvert's proxy voting policy and procedures is available at https://adviserinfo.sec.gov.
-Parametric will provide a copy of Calvert's proxy voting policy upon client request.
+CRM's ADV Part 2A, which contains a summary of CRM's proxy voting policy and procedures is available at https://adviserinfo.sec.gov.
+Parametric will provide a copy of CRM's proxy voting policy upon client request.